hubsukalp/Machine-Learning_Lab/README.md

 # Machine Learning Lab

 A curated collection of assignments for learning and practicing key machine learning techniques.
-This repository includes hands-on experiments, code samples, and guidance for understanding algorithms such as linear regression, classification, clustering, and neural networks using Python and popular frameworks.
+This repository includes hands-on experiments, code samples, for understanding algorithms such as linear regression, classification, clustering, and neural networks using Python and popular frameworks.

 ## Table of Contents